Winter Olympic Games 1972. First Asian games

 ABM Treaty

-Used material from the site www.esport.com.ua.
+Material used from the website www.esport.com.ua.

 The winner in the speed skating competition was A. Schenk (Netherlands), who won three gold medals - at distances of 1500, 5000 and 10,000 m.